DSprtn/GTFO_VR_Plugin/README.md

 	5. Start SteamVR

 	6. Launch the game from within the library or from within SteamVR and you're in!
-	(Ignore the "GTFO does not support VR" warning and/or that it says launch in theatre mode in SteamVR!)
+	(Ignore the "GTFO does not support VR" warning, just click OK)

 	If your controllers don't do anything in-game you might have to setup an input scheme.
 You can do so under SteamVR -> Settings -> Controllers -> Show old binding UI -> GTFO VR